Oddjob: Other appearances

-Oddjob appears in the animated series James Bond Jr. with a miniature top hat (in place of the customary bowler hat), sunglasses, and hip-hop style clothes (not only does he wear purple instead of black, but he wears more casual attire as opposed to his live-action counterpart's dress suit), revealing that the electric shock did not kill him, but knocked him unconscious.
+Oddjob (voiced by Jeff Bennett) appears in the 1991 animated series James Bond Jr. with a miniature top hat (in place of the customary bowler hat), sunglasses, and hip-hop style clothes (not only does he wear purple instead of black, but he wears more casual attire as opposed to his live-action counterpart's dress suit), revealing that the electric shock did not kill him, but knocked him unconscious.
 The Americans arrest him before he escapes again in the series.
 When not wearing his hat, his hair is now more flat-top.
 Like his movie counterpart, he rarely speaks.

-In the video game James Bond 007, Oddjob appears as a henchman for the main villain, General Golgov.
+In the 1998 video game James Bond 007, Oddjob appears as a henchman for the main villain, General Golgov.
 Bond encounters Oddjob at his hotel room in Marrakesh.
 The two fight and Bond is defeated and left stranded in a desert.
 Later on, Bond trails Oddjob to Tibet, only to be captured.
 Bond escapes confinement and obtains a shield to protect him from Oddjob's hats, which he uses to deflect back at him.
 In this game, Oddjob speaks.

-In the video game GoldenEye: Rogue Agent, Oddjob is a henchman of Goldfinger and initially a companion of GoldenEye.
-He is killed when GoldenEye tosses him over a rail into a pit inside the Hoover Dam after he turns on his employer and attacks GoldenEye.
+In the 2004 video game GoldenEye: Rogue Agent, Oddjob is a henchman of Goldfinger (Enn Reitel) and initially a companion of GoldenEye.
+He is killed when GoldenEye tosses him over a rail into a pit inside the Hoover Dam after he attacks GoldenEye.

-Oddjob appears in the James Bond video games GoldenEye 007 and 007: Nightfire as a playable character for use in multiplayer modes.
-His short stature in Goldeneye made him infamously hard to hit and often banned as a House rule.
+Oddjob appears in the James Bond video games GoldenEye 007 (1997) and James Bond 007: Nightfire (2002) as a playable character for use in multiplayer modes.
+His short stature in GoldenEye made him infamously hard to hit and often banned as a house rule.
 In Nightfire, he can use his hat as a unique throwing weapon that returns after 30 seconds.
-Oddjob is also a playable multiplayer character in the 2010 remake game GoldenEye 007.
+Oddjob is also a playable multiplayer character in the 2010 remake game GoldenEye 007 and appeared in the 2012 video game 007 Legends.

 In Dynamite Entertainment's ongoing comic book title James Bond 007, a new iteration of Oddjob is featured who is envisioned as a South Korean secret agent and a successor to another Oddjob (with Harold Sakata's likeness), initially acting as a rival spy to Bond in a mutual assignment.
 His given name is John Lee.